shenxiangzhuang/aic/README.md

 2. **Generate a Commit Message:**
    Run `aic` (or `aic generate`) to have the tool analyze your staged changes and produce a commit message using AI.

-3. **Review and Execute Command:**
+3. **Review Command:**
    The generated commit command is displayed.
-You can either:
-   - Confirm execution (using the `--execute` flag or during interactive prompt).
-   - Modify the commit message using the provided editor (configured via the `EDITOR` environment variable).
+You can modify the commit message using the provided editor (configured via the `EDITOR` environment variable).

 ## Editing Commit Message